 We focus our sales and marketing strategy on continuing to grow and leverage our existing relationships with leading consumer electronics OEMs, while expanding into industrial and automotive end markets.
-We believe our close collaboration with customers allows us to align our product and technology development with our customers' existing and future needs.
-Because our customers often service multiple end markets, our product sales teams are organized by customers within the major geographies.
-We believe this facilitates the sale of products that address multiple end-market applications to each of our customers.
+We believe our close collaboration with customers allows us to align our product and technology development with

 We sell our products through a direct sales force and a network of authorized agents and distributors.
 We have strategically located our sales and technical support offices near our customers.
 Our direct sales force consists primarily of representatives co-located with our design center in Korea, as well as our local sales and support offices and sales liaisons in Japan, Greater China, Taiwan and Europe.
 We have a network of agents and distributors in the U.S., Europe and the Asia Pacific region.
-For the years ended December 31, 2022, 2021 and 2020, we derived 48%, 62% and 75% of net sales from our standard products business through our direct sales force, respectively, and 52%, 38% and 25% of net sales from our standard products business through our network of authorized agents and distributors, respectively.
+For the years ended December 31, 2023, 2022 and 2021, we derived 34%, 48% and 62% of net sales from our standard products business through our direct sales force, respectively, and 66%, 52% and 38% of net sales from our standard products business through our network of authorized agents and distributors, respectively.